edgedb/easy-edgedb/chapter11/index.md

   location := (41.2350, 29.1100)
 };
 ```

-With all this information we can now find events by description, character, location, and so on.

 Let's do a query to show the location, place names, person names, and description for our events so far.